Kavithanigai/boredNodeCapstoneV1/README.md

-# boredNodeCapstoneV1
-Node Capstone
 # KT BORED-RIDDLES APP

-App to collect and store,edit,delete riddles, games and crafts.
+App to collect,store,edit and delete riddles, games and crafts.
 Games and Crafts are reserved for later versions.

-#Live link:
+# Live link:
 https://pure-gorge-45509.herokuapp.com/

 ## Screen Shots